cjpdev/BSpline/README.md

 Enables the construction of splines in 2D or 3D space using (n) number of control points.
 The repo also include a test MFC application for draw spline in 2D.
-However, the "BSpline" code is designed to work in both 2D or 3D (if you provide values for the Z axis the curve will smoothly deform along (x,y,x) vectors).
+However, the "BSpline" code is designed to work in both 2D or 3D (if you provide values for the Z axis the curve will smoothly deform along (x,y,z) vectors).

 ### MFC test application:
 - Visual Studio Community 2019 - MFC Installation components only required to use test application.